 A file listing gene pairs that have a high level of similarity.
 This list of gene pairs is used as a homology filter to reduce false positives.
-One method to generate this file is to follow the instructions as described in Fusion Filter.
+One method to generate this file is to follow the instructions as described on the Fusion Filter Wiki.